Snakes are very different from us.

 What About Sleeping?

 Snakes, like most creatures, need sleep in order to survive.
 But without eyelids, how do they sleep?
+Do snakes sleep with their eyes open?

-They sleep with their eyes open.
+Yes, they do.
 This makes it hard to tell when they are sleeping!
 The lack of traditional eyelids makes it difficult to tell the difference between sleeping or just not moving for a little bit.

 But if you look closely, you’ll notice that snakes can actually close their retinas when they’re asleep.
 So, if you watch a snake and notice its unblinking stare, don’t be alarmed.
 It could just be relaxing, or it could be asleep, if its retinas are closed.